 - Are there “look-alike accounts,” or accounts that are not currently on your list but could be more of a greenfield opportunity right now, based on their activity?

 Using intent data to identify accounts that are in-market not only allows you to home in on the most appropriate targets at the right point in time but can help you refine your messaging and content to meet the specific needs of the people who are actively seeking your solution.

 Companies need to remember that accounts don’t make purchasing decisions, people do.
 With every account, there are multiple buying team members you need to consider.
 Two key points to remember about the buying team:

 - Don’t assume you know who has the most sway in the decision.
 One mistake many companies make is to focus on the check cutters.
 The reality is that there may be multiple additional team members that play a significant role in researching and recommending solutions.
-When it comes to technology solutions, for example, marketers often focus on the ITDM persona, overlooking the not-insignificant influence practitioners (developers) typically have on the decision.
+When it comes to technology solutions, for example, marketers often focus on the ITDM persona and pay less attention to engaging the practitioner audiences (in this case, developers) that often heavily influence the decision.

 - Different members of the buying team may have different levels of familiarity with your solution.
 Don’t take a relationship with a decision-maker for granted.
 Someone else on the buying team may have an equally strong relationship with a competitor.
 Understanding not only who is on the buying team, but what level of influence each member has, is critical for understanding the big picture of the opportunity and advising sales on the next best action.

 Intent data derived from search behavior and engagement can provide valuable insight in both these scenarios.
 You can learn not only who is engaging with your content, but who is engaging with your competitors—giving you greater visibility into who is on the buying team and what they care about.